liquidcronos/liquidcronos.github.io/_teaching/2014-spring-teaching-1.md

 Final Project
 ======
-The final Project had the students split into groups to develop their own robot with the following requirements:
+The final Project had the students split into groups to develop their own robot.
+The requirements can be found [here](https://github.com/liquidcronos/liquidcronos.github.io/blob/master/files/aufgabenstellung_rg_ws1920.pdf)